Civil Engineering Jobs – A USA Listing

 Federal Executive Branch $83,180

-Top paying industries for the civil engineer with annual salary:
+Top paying industries with annual salary:

 Engine, Turbine, and Power Transmission Equipment Manufacturing $101,460